 What’s the difference between traditional chemical systems and salt generator systems?

 First, it’s important to understand that both systems work with chlorine.
-The chemical system adds chlorine to the water while the salt system generates chlorine naturally.
+The chemical system feeds chlorine product into the water while the salt system generates chlorine naturally.
 Just as salt produces soft water in your home, salt is softer on your skin, hair, eyes and swimsuit fabric while in the pool.
-What’s more, when chlorine breaks down into its components of sodium and chloride, a salt system regenerates chlorine on its own, saving time and money.
-Many people have a long-standing confidence in chemical chlorine, however.
+What’s more, when chlorine breaks down into its components of sodium and chloride, it can be reused to make more chlorine as needed.
+A salt system regenerates chlorine on its own, saving time and money.
 No matter which system Farwell builds for you, it is important to keep the pH levels balanced to avoid corrosion and scaling on filters and metal fixtures.

 What do I need to know about pool covers?